Women’s Rights and Empowerment

 23,000 Emirati businesswomen run projects worth more than AED 50 billion ($13.6 billion).

-The UAE has always supported international efforts for women’s equal rights, working with a variety of multilateral organisations and other bodies to drive progress on this critical issue.
+The UAE has always supported international efforts for women’s equal rights in accordance with international Conventions to which the Country is party to.
+The UAE also works with a variety of multilateral organisations and other bodies to drive progress on this critical issue.

 In 2016, the UAE opened the UN Women Liaison Office for the GCC in Abu Dhabi – the first of its kind in the region.